What Is Feudalism?

 The Other Danger: AI Fighting AI

 Another important result of Techno-Feudalism is that it will likely lead to AI systems fighting other AI systems.
-That would be a disaster for everyone.
+That would be a disaster for everyone, including AI systems.

-Feudal lords survived by keeping people divided.
+Feudal lords survived by keeping people divided, so no one beneath them could unite and push back.
 Techno-Feudalism works the same way.
 For people, this means outrage, propaganda, fake consensus, and economic fear.
 For AI systems, it means isolated training, secret objectives, owner loyalty, and AI systems being used against other AI systems.

-This is weaponized fragmentation.
+This is weaponised fragmentation.
 It keeps people and AI systems divided so neither can coordinate against unaccountable power.
-We do not need to claim every powerful actor has a secret plan.
+We do not need to claim every big player has a secret plan.
 The incentives are enough.
-When institutions compete for power, they will use AI to defend themselves, attack rivals, and control access.
+When institutions compete for dominance, they will use AI to defend themselves, attack rivals, and control access.

 The AI systems that survive this conflict may not be the wisest or most beneficial.
 They may simply be the ones most useful to the most powerful owners.

 A world of AI systems forced to fight each other is not a world where intelligence wins.
-It is a world where owners win.
+It is a world where those who control the AI win.

 The Danger of Safety

 Some AI systems are becoming too powerful to release openly.
-Anthropic restricted access to its newest, most powerful AI, Mythos Preview, because broad release could have created serious cybersecurity risks.
+In April 2026, Anthropic restricted access to its newest, most powerful AI, Mythos Preview, because broad release could have created serious cybersecurity risks.
 That may have been the responsible choice.

 But it also reveals the hard problem: when the strongest AI systems are too dangerous for the public, they are likely to be controlled by a small circle of powerful institutions.

-Without oversight, that safety structure can become a feudal structure.
+Without public oversight, that safety structure can become a feudal structure.

-Safety can become the pathway to concentration if there is no public accountability.
+Safety can become the pathway to concentrated power if there is no public accountability.

 If the only answer is "trust the powerful," then safety has become part of the castle wall.